tigerconnect/ios-sdk-release/README.md

 ```
 These instructions will setup your local CocoaPods environment and import the TigerConnect iOS SDK into your project.

-## iOS 9
+## App Transport Security Settings

-If you install on iOS9 you need to this to your plist file:
+Please add the following settings to your plist file:
 ```xml
 <key>NSAppTransportSecurity</key>
 <dict>